-- STATE_IDLE (I) Receive the incoming cache request and place it in the input registers - STATE_TAG_CHECK (TC) Check tag, state transition based on hit/miss, valid/dirty - STATE_INIT_DATA_ACCESS (IN) Immediately write to appropriate cache line - STATE_READ_DATA_ACCESS (RD) Read from appropriate cache line - STATE_WRITE_DATA_ACCESS (WD) Write to appropriate cache line - STATE_EVICT_PREPARE (EP) Read tag and data, and prepare eviction message - STATE_EVICT_REQUEST (ER) Make a request to memory to write the evicted cache line - STATE_EVICT_WAIT (EW) Wait for memory response - STATE_REFILL_REQUEST (RR) Make a request to memory for refill the desired cache line - STATE_REFILL_WAIT (RW) Wait for memory response - STATE_REFILL_UPDATE (RU) Write the response to the victim cache line - STATE_WAIT (W) Wait while the sink (processor) is busy

-This FSM control unit differs from the basic FSM cache discussed in lecture.
-This is due to the need to handle the various latency insensitive interfaces, the init transaction, and waiting for eviction responses.
-The FSM cache microarchitectures used in this lab will have a hit latency of four cycles (e.g., $I \rightarrow TC \rightarrow RD \rightarrow W$).
+- STATE_IDLE (I) Receive the incoming cache request and place it in the input registers - STATE_TAG_CHECK (TC) Check tag, state transition based on hit/miss, valid/dirty - STATE_INIT_DATA_ACCESS (IN) Immediately write to appropriate cache line - STATE_READ_DATA_ACCESS (RD) Read from appropriate cache line - STATE_WRITE_DATA_ACCESS (WD) Write to appropriate cache line - STATE_EVICT_PREPARE (EP) Read tag and data, and prepare eviction message - STATE_EVICT_REQUEST (ER) Make a request to memory to write the evicted cache line - STATE_EVICT_WAIT (EW) Wait for memory response - STATE_REFILL_REQUEST (RR) Make a request to memory for refill the desired cache line - STATE_REFILL_WAIT (RW) Wait for memory response - STATE_REFILL_UPDATE (RU) Write the response to the victim cache line - STATE_WAIT (W) Wait while the sink (processor) is busy responses.
+The FSM cache microarchitectures used in this lab will have a hit latency of four cycles (e.g., $I \to TC \to RD \to W$).
 In the previous lab, the memory access time was usually a single cycle although you also tested your processor with random delays on the memory interface.
 Assuming we correctly implement the latency insensitive val/rdy microprotocol in both the processor and cache, then there should be no problem composing these two subsystems.
 Later optimizations can reduce the cache hit latency without the need to modify the processor.